Mlaiel/iacherie/distribution/ai_intelligence/README.md

 ## Overview

-The AI Intelligence module is the brain of the Ainflue distribution system, featuring 53 specialized AI agents that optimize content distribution across 65+ platforms.
+The AI Intelligence module is the brain of the IA Chérie distribution system, featuring 53 specialized AI agents that optimize content distribution across 65+ platforms.

 ## Architecture